pocketcalculator/spotify-data-retrieval/README.md

 node getPlaylists.js [--save]
 ```

 Open the URL `http://localhost:8888/login` in your browser to authenticate with Spotify.
-After authentication, the playlists will be displayed in the browser.
-If the `--save` option is provided, the playlists will be saved to a JSON file in the `data` directory.
+After authentication, the playlists and their IDs will be displayed in the browser.
+If the `--save` option is provided, the playlists and playlist IDs will be saved to a JSON file in the `data` directory.

 #### Get Playlist Tracks (getPlaylistTracks.js)